ethanblake4/dart_eval/docs/compiler-model-refactor.md

 # Compiler model refactor plan

 This plan refactors the compiler's type, declaration, value, and invocation models so that each compiler decision has exactly one owner.
-It is based on `53751b1` (sdk_language checkpoint 39), inspected on September 22, 2026.
-It is a plan only; no compiler or runtime code has changed.
+It was written against `53751b1` (sdk_language checkpoint 39), inspected on September 22, 2026.
+The sections below retain the original targets and sequencing.

 The work is structural.
 Phases 0–6 preserve observable behavior; the bugs the new model exposes are fixed in phase 7 as separate, deliberate commits.
 The runtime, IR operations, bytecode format, and Program envelope/payload versions do not change.

+## Implementation status

+The compiler model migration and the compiler-side phase 7 changes are implemented. `TypeRef` is sealed, declarations own nominal members, values and bindings have separate models, and calls resolve a target before binding and emission. `method_invocation.dart` now constructs receivers and call sites and applies null guards; constructor assembly retains the special bridge-super operation that attaches an already-built child and its parent shim.

+The runtime and IR operations retain the `53751b1` behavior and layout.
+The typed payload version is 124, and the Program envelope is unchanged.
+The only IR-file changes are imports following the relocation of `DeferredOrOffset`.

+The deterministic 741-entry [phase-zero snapshot](../tool/ir_snapshot_phase0.json) remains alongside the [current snapshot](../tool/ir_snapshot.json).
+The final snapshot changes 545 entries from phase zero: 527 hashes changed while compilation outcome stayed the same, and 18 entries changed outcome.
+This does not satisfy the original phase-by-phase zero-diff guardrail; the historical snapshot is retained for review.
+The full test suite passes with SDK core accounting of 384 passes, 72 expected failures, and 32 compile errors.
+The generated-instruction check passes. `dart analyze` reports the existing path-dependency warning and three style infos; `benchmark/compile.dart` has a 77,002 μs median on nine samples.

+The chosen runtime/IR boundary leaves runtime instantiation of generic function values with optional parameters as an explicit compile error.
+Compiler-generated adapters cover supported generic tear-offs, but Dart tear-off identity/equality is not extended by this refactor.
+Optional raw-type normalization and generic-function alpha-equivalence from phase 7 were not taken up.

 ## Decisions recorded